duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

   <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import>

   ~~~
-  // import default export as bind to defaultExport
+  // import what is default exported and bind bind to defaultExport
   import defaultExport from "module-name";
   // this is shorthand of
   import { default as defaultExport } from 'module-name';